MangaTools/fcr/README.md

 # Folder creator (fcr)
 As the name implies, this program generates folders according to specified parameters

+## Functionality

+At the moment, the application knows how to create n number of folders with names according to a pattern.

+The template includes:
+ - plain text
+ - template for inserting the number with start index, incrementing step, and padding

 ## Install

 You can [build](#Build) app from source or download precompiled binaries from [releases](https://github.com/ShaDream/folder_creator/releases)